 Frequently asked questions

-• These coverage types are similar in that both can pay for medical costs for you and your passengers, but there are differences.
-Medical payments coverage pays for medical purposes only, such as hospital visits, surgery and other qualified medical charges.
+• These coverage types are similar in that both can pay for medical costs for you and your passengers regardless of fault, but there are differences.
+Medical payments coverage only pays for medical costs such as hospital visits, surgery and other qualified medical charges, or funeral expenses.
 PIP will pay for these same expenses, but also rehabilitation, lost wages if you are out of work due to the accident and household help while you’re recovering from your injuries.

-• Your PIP coverage will only pay up to your policy limit.
-If you are at fault for an accident, your PIP will only pay up to your policy limit and any additional expenses will be your responsibility.
-If you have health insurance, some expenses may be paid by that policy, but other things — like the cost of household expenses — will likely come out of your pocket.
-If you aren’t at fault, keep in mind that New York also requires drivers to carry bodily injury coverage, which pays for injuries caused to another party.
-If the other party is found to be at fault in the accident, their bodily injury coverage could kick in to pay for your medical expenses.
+• Your PIP coverage will only pay up to your policy limit, and the minimum requirement for coverage is $50,000.
+If you are at fault for an accident, you could be responsible for additional expenses beyond the limit of your coverage unless you have also purchased supplementary medical payments coverage.
+If you have health insurance, some expenses may be paid by that policy as well.
+If another party is found to be at fault in the accident, their bodily injury liability coverage could pay for your medical expenses.
 You may also have the ability to sue for certain costs, although New York only allows drivers to sue after a PIP claim if they meet certain qualifications.